soyilai/blog/posts/schoolhackwriteup.md

 description: The Great Grade Heist of 2026
 ---

-> "We changed the password, we're secure now!"
+> We changed the password, we're secure now!
-> -- Said no sysadmin ever
+- Said no sysadmin ever

 <caution>
 Look, I'm putting this out there because the infosec community needs to laugh at how badly this was set up.
 But let's be real: what I did is illegal in every country on Earth.
 We're talking fines, criminal charges, jail time, the whole nine yards.
 This isn't a slap on the wrist situation.
 If you're thinking about doing this to your school, don't.
 I got incredibly lucky.
 You probably won't.